findCP/findCPcli/README.md

 ### Compute chokepoints

-findcpcli allows, from a model in SBML format, the generation of a spreadsheet with the computation of chokepoints and other points of interest of the model (such as dead-end metabolites, essential reactions and essential genes).
+findCPcli allows, from a model in SBML format, the generation of a spreadsheet with the computation of chokepoints and other points of interest of the model (such as dead-end metabolites, essential reactions and essential genes).

 ```sh
 $ findCPcli -i model.xml -o generate_output.xls